pryv/example-app-ios/Build38Report.md

 ), _NSURLErrorFailingURLSessionTaskErrorKey=LocalDataTask <64CDDE0B-8279-41F7-BB2A-4D88BF08873E>.<1>}
 ```

+Another solution could be to use [`open2.pryv.io`](https://open2.pryv.io/reg/service/info), which is DNS-less.
+Consequently, we just have to use the host `open2.pryv.io.crt` and the app would work.

 #### Jailbreak detection

 As suggested by the documentation, checking whether the device is jailbroken is very simple.
 I only added a check `tak.isJailbroken()` at every app launch such that if the device is jailbroken, an alert appears and does not let the user interact with the application.